Science of Love and Sexual Attraction

 This could be considered a “normal person” where they have a quantity of each type of Factor (Factor A and Factor B).

-As far as I have observed everybody has got the Factor A that enables them to get along with members of the same sex, and I mean get along but not in a sexual way.
+As far as I have observed everybody has got the Factor A that enables them to interact with members of the same sex, and I mean interact but not in a sexual way.
 Not everybody has got the Factor B that is described in beaker X above, or some have so little that it is virtually the same as having none.

 I have said half full of the Factor B in beaker X. This does not mean half of what they should have.
 The quantity of both Factor A and Factor B is open ended but there are limiting factors as to how much one can have which I will not go into here at the moment.
+Just briefly, its like having land and the more you have, the more you have to have the ability to protect it.
 People have enormously different quantities of both Factor B and Factor A. Some have plenty; some have little and some have somewhere in between.
-There are certain things that you notice about people depending on what quantities of each type of Factor they have which it is not necessary to go into in great detail at the moment.
+There are certain things that you notice about people depending on what quantities of each type of Factor A or B they have which it is not necessary to go into in great detail at the moment.
 People with lower quantities of the two kinds of Factor quite often will be “jerky” in their movements, something that I have seen listed as a characteristic that females find unattractive in a male.
 Believe me the same applies for jerkiness in females.
 It's not attractive.
 People with high quantities of the two types of Factor tend to be graceful and calm in their movements.
 There is another factor which has a bearing on jerkiness in body movements but that will be covered later.
 At the moment this page is about volumes of Factor A and Factor B.

 PUTTING THE THEORY TO THE TEST